-A key issue is whether a 32 storeys is acceptable in this location, it would be a tall building and it needs to be assessed against Core Strategy Policies that relate to Tall Buildings and the criteria as set out in Historic England's Advice Note 4 Tall Buildings (December 2015), which updates the Guidance on Tall Buildings Document published by English Heritage and CABE.
+One of the main issues to consider in assessing this proposal is whether the scale of the development is appropriate for the site.
+At 36 storeys, the proposed development is considered to be a tall building and as such the proposal needs to be assessed against Core Strategy Policies that relate to Tall Buildings and the criteria as set out in Historic England's Advice Note 4 Tall Buildings (December 2015), which updates the Guidance on Tall Buildings Document published by English Heritage and CABE.

 Manchester's Guide to Development SPD states that the Council "would require any such proposals to be presented in context of the CABE and English Heritage (Historic England) guidance for assessing tall buildings.
 The proposals are also assessed against the Manchester Core Strategy Policy EN2 on Tall Buildings.

-The site is in the Castlefield Conservation Area and was last used for surface parking.
-The proposal would be consistent with the regeneration taking in the broader area.
-It would provide a strong contrast to the nearby listed buildings and structures and other non-designated heritage assets which have a more linear form.
-It would form part of an identifiable cluster should as other nearby schemes are developed.
-It would relate to tall buildings across the city, such as the Beetham Tower and this would have a positive impact on short and long-range views.
+The site is within the Castlefield Conservation Area and is, for the most part, used for surface parking.
+The tower would be consistent with the regeneration taking in the broader area.
+Its size and scale would provide a strong contrast to the nearby listed buildings and structures and other non-designated heritage assets which have a more linear form.
+The tower would become a landmark element at the western gateway to the City Centre and would form part of an obvious and identifiable cluster should other schemes in the immediate vicinity be developed.
+It would relate to other tall buildings across the city, such as the Beetham Tower and this would have a positive impact on the wider city panorama in short-range and long-range views.